 Submitting your work

-Once you have made your appointment, you will need to your submission at least 10 days before your assessment as one document.
+Once you have made your appointment, you will need to your submission at least 10 days before your assessment as one document in MS Word format.
 Your document must be formatted to industry standards, as follows:

 - Line spacing: 1.5 or double

 - Margins: minimum 3 cm all round (Word default margins are fine)

 - Paragraphing: indent all paragraphs except the first paragraph of a new chapter or section; only put spaces between paragraphs where you wish to indicate a section break